 Learning Objectives

-The main purpose of engineering is to find solutions to practical problemsthat maysimplify societies’ lives.
-Those solutions are robust, reliable, and sustainable thanks to the scientific knowledge and mathematical background acquired in engineering; this knowledge starts mainly with physics.This may emphasize the importance of the present course: Fundamentals of Physics.
+The main purpose of engineering is to find practical, technical solutions to society’s challenges.
+These solutions are robust, reliable, and sustainable thanks to the scientific knowledge and mathematical background acquired in the study of engineering.
+The foundation of this knowledge is physics.

-The interesting side of the course resides in diversity and quasi-independence between the different aspects that may be encountered in engineering.
-After an introductory chapter spotting on the main quantities and relevant units used in Physics, the mechanics field will be tackled in different sides: equilibrium and motion of rigid bodies either applying forces and moments laws or work and energy laws, equations related to fluids, free and forced vibrating motions of bodies and waves characteristics, heat and energy interaction with either solids, fluids or gases and the relevant governing laws.
-Vibrations and waves theories will be helpful in tackling the thematic of light and optics since many aspects are similar.
+An interesting component of this course is the diversity and quasi-independence between the different disciplines encountered in engineering.
+After an introductory chapter on the main quantities and relevant units used in physics, we will examine mechanics from different sides: equilibrium and motion of rigid bodies either applying laws of forces and moments or laws of work and energy, equations related to fluids, free and forced vibrating motions of bodies and wave characteristics, heat and energy interaction with either solids, fluids, or gases and the relevant governing laws.
+Vibration and wave theories will help tackle themes of light and optics, since many aspects are similar.

-In modern engineering it is quite impossible to deal with systems from a mechanical ‘’passive’’ side without active control which is globally responsible of any motion triggering; for this reason, the present course devotes a considerable part for electricity and magnetism where many important topics such as direct and alternating current, voltage, resistance, circuits, electrostatic and magnetic fields will be discussed.
+In modern engineering, it is rare to work with systems that are purely mechanical or ‘’passive’’ without having an active control that is globally responsible for any triggering motion.
+For this reason, the present course devotes a considerable part to electricity and magnetism where many important topics such as direct and alternating current, voltage, resistance, circuits, and electrostatic and magnetic fields will be discussed.

-Modern Physics cannot be complete without being related to chemistry, where atomic, molecular and nuclear science offer huge horizons for radiations and energy production at lower costs and green environmental impact.
+Modern physics is closely related to chemistry, where atomic, molecular, and nuclear science offer huge horizons for low-cost, low-impact energy production.

 Unit 1 – Introduction